AdobeDocs/certification.en/help/certifications/aem/aem-renew.md

 ---
-title: Renewal
+title: Certification renewal
-description: Learn how to renew your certification before it expires.
+description: Learn how to renew your [!DNL Experience Manager Sites] certification before it expires.
 solution: Experience Manager Sites
 role: Developer
 badge: label="AEM Renewal" type="positive"
 hidefromtoc: yes
 ---
-# Renew your Adobe Experience Manager certification
+# Renew your Adobe [!DNL Experience Manager] certification

 When you pass a certification exam, your certification is valid for two years.

 We're happy to announce that you are now able to renew your certification via a new, no-cost format.
-It involves using on-demand Adobe Experience League courses and tutorials—simply complete three activities to renew your certification at no cost.
+It involves using on-demand Adobe Experience League courses and tutorials--simply complete three activities to renew your certification at no cost.
 You must renew before your certification expires, or you will need to take the full exam to become certified again.

 >[!IMPORTANT]
 >
->The following course assessment links will **only** function after a **successful login** to the [Adobe Credential Management System](http://www.certmetrics.com/adobe){target="_blank"}.
+>The following course assessment links will function **only** after a **successful login** to the [Adobe Credential Management System](http://www.certmetrics.com/adobe){target="_blank"}.

 >[!BEGINTABS]